International Public Sector Accounting Standards

 International Public Sector Accounting Standards (IPSAS) are a set of accounting standards issued by the IPSAS Board for use by public sector entities around the world in the preparation of financial statements.
 These standards are based on International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).

 Objective

 IPSAS aims to improve the quality of general purpose financial reporting by public sector entities, leading to better informed assessments of the resource allocation decisions made by governments, thereby increasing transparency and accountability.
-This objective is to be delivered by developing and maintaining IPSAS and other financial reporting guidance, and by raising awareness and adoption of accrual-based accounting in the public sector.

 Scope

-IPSAS are accounting standards for application by national governments, regional (e.g., state, provincial, territorial) governments, local (e.g., city, town) governments and related governmental entities (e.g., agencies, boards and commissions).
-IPSAS standards are widely used by intergovernmental organizations or institutions.
+IPSAS are accounting standards for application by national governments, regional (e.g., state, provincial, territorial) governments, local (e.g., city, town) governments and related governmental entities.
 IPSAS do not apply to government business enterprises.

-Due process
+List of Accrual-Basis IPSAS Standards

-IPSAS are issued by IPSASB (International Public Sector Accounting Standards Board), an independent organ of IFAC (International Federation of Accountants).
-The IPSASB adopts a due process for the development of IPSAS that provides the opportunity for comment by interested parties including auditors, preparers (including finance ministries), standard setters, and individuals.
-IPSASB meetings to discuss the development and to approve the issuance of IPSAS or other papers are open to the public.
-Agenda papers, including the minutes of the meetings of the IPSASB, are published on the IPSASB's website: www.ipsasb.org.
-Observers on the IPSASB meetings include ADB, EU, IASB, IMF, INTOSAI, OECD, UN, UNDP and the World Bank.
+The following is a list of accrual-basis standards issued by the IPSASB as of 2025: